Turn your Raspberry Pi to an Amiga!

 It’s an open-source project, build with the efforts of several people and based on previous work of others.
 You are welcome to join the effort and help make Amiberry the best Amiga emulator for ARM devices!
 Visit the project page on Github for more.

-Besides the emulator, we also offer a complete pre-configured distro, which boots directly into Amiga emulation.
+Amiberry is already included in several popular distros (RetroPie, DietPi, Amibian) and can be installed or upgraded from within their ecosystems.
+For convenience, we also offer a complete pre-configured distro, which boots directly into Amiga emulation.
 Check out the specifics for the distro itself:

 It’s fast!
 The image is hand-optimized to boot directly in Amiga emulation as fast as possible.
 No boot messages, no logos, no noise – just like a real Amiga.